TheodoraNell/School_District_Analysis/README.md

 ![type_summary_challenge](https://user-images.githubusercontent.com/99051640/167317940-6089eb6b-87e7-4578-b6c5-932bb54f25ba.png)

 ## Summary
-Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+The four most significant changes in the udated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with `NaN`:
-The four most significant changes in the udated school district analysis are:
+- **Percent passing Math and Reading for Thomas High:** 93.3% to 93.2% (passing math) and 97.3% to 97.0% (passing reading)
-- **Percent Passing Math and Reading Scores:** 93.3% to 93.2% (math) and 97.3% to 97.0% (reading)
+- **Overall percent passing (both math and reading) for Thomas High:** 90.9% to 90.6%
-- **Overall Percent Passing:** 90.9% to 90.6%
+- **Average Math and Reading scores for Thomas High:** 83.42% to 83.35% (math) and 83.84% to 83.89% (reading).
-- **Average Math and Reading scores:** 83.42% to 83.35% (math) and 83.84% to 83.89% (reading).
-These changes were the most interesting given that such a small change in the average math score for one school impacted the average math score for the entire district, shown next.
-Additionally, the average reading score was the only value to increase in the repeated analysis.
+    - These changes were the most interesting given that such a small change in the average math score for one school impacted the average math score for the entire district, shown next.
+Additionally the average reading score was the only value to increase in the repeated analysis.
 - **District Average Math Score:** 79.0% to 78.9%